Inapproximability of Unique Games in Fixed-Point Logic with Counting: Proof of FPC-inapproximability gap

 This special case contains the main idea of the proof.
-Equation (\ref{equChooseD}) is the key, ensuring that the expected value of $X_r$ is decreasing: at each path extension, $d - 1 = 2^\ell$ new potentially bad paths are created, and each are resolved with probability $> \frac{1}{2^\ell}$.
+Equation (\ref{equChooseD}) is the key, ensuring that the expected value of $X_r$ is decreasing: at each path extension, $d - 1 = 2^\ell$ new potentially bad paths are created, and each becomes a good path with probability $> \frac{1}{2^\ell}$.
 The specific choice of $r$ in (\ref{equChooseR}) is just a bound on how large $r$ may need to be to ensure $X_r = 0$ with high probability.

-\begin{proof}[Proof of Lemma \ref{lemNUGLGMostEdgesGood}] Let $e^*$ be a uniformly randomly chosen edge of $\widetilde{H}$.
-For each $i \in [r]$, let $P_i$ be the set of paths of length $i$ from whose first two vertices are the endpoints of $e^*$.
+\begin{proof}[Proof of Lemma~\ref{lemNUGLGMostEdgesGood}] Let $e^*$ be an edge of $\widetilde{H}$ chosen uniformly at random.
+For each $i \in [r]$, let $P_i$ be the set of paths of length $i$ whose first two vertices are the endpoints of $e^*$.
 For any path $p = (v_0, \seq{v}{n})$ in $\widetilde{H}$, we say that the \emph{dimension} of $p$, denoted $\dim(p)$, is the dimension of the vector space

 We define random variables $\seq{X}{r}$ as follows: